sevdas/E-Commerce-Web-App/README.md

 ## Project Overview

-This is a capstone project, mock e-commerce site.
+This is mock e-commerce site.
 The aim of this capstone project is to combine all cool react features such as React Router, React Hooks, Custom Hooks, Context and Prop Types.

-User Stories:
+### User Stories:

 - As a user, I'd like to buy printed theme of arts & culture images.
 - As a user, I'd like to be able to favorite the images.